 Both our Down Duvet and Down Alternative Duvet are machine washable.
 As with the rest of our products, we recommend washing on a cool setting and tumble drying on low in most cases.
 To disinfect, go ahead and wash on hot settings and dry thoroughly in the dryer.

 We recommend tumble drying rather than hanging our duvets on a line to avoid mildew or mold forming.

 Should you use laundry sanitizers on our products?

 Commercial sanitizers are available from brands such as Lysol, but while you may be tempted to use one, they could be harsh on your fabrics and might add a step to your laundry routine.
-The so it’s probably best to skip it.
+The CDC doesn’t believe adding chemical sanitizers actually do much more than a hot laundry cycle would, so it’s probably best to skip it.
 Your typical laundry detergent should be enough to cleanse and sanitize without any additional products.